kclt/DataViz_Project/README.md

 ## Data Cleaning

 Over the years the date time format of the files has change thus to combine them we have to standardize the inconsistency to allow for time series to make sense.
-After combining all the files, we noticed that there are missing dates in between the available dates, thus we have to add those back in and also for better time series analysis remove February 29th (leap year).
+After combining all the files, we noticed that there are missing dates in between the available dates, thus we must add those back in and also for better time series analysis remove February 29th (leap year).
 As to conduct any time series analysis, it would require for a full unbroken time series.

 ![alt text](./www/raw.PNG)

 We would thus have to filling in the missing values.
 Normally we would be able to use conventional methods such as last observation carry forward, but since it is observe there are sustained period (> couple of months) of missing or unavailable data, we would have to use either forecast/imputation to fill in the missing values.

-Here from existing data we observe seasonal trend, we opted to use seasonal decomposed missing value imputation method (Removes the seasonal component from the time series, performs imputation on the deseasonalized series and afterwards adds the seasonal component again).
+Here from existing data we observe seasonal trend, we opted to use seasonal decomposed missing value imputation method (Removes the seasonal component from the time series, performs imputation on the de-seasonalized series and afterwards adds the seasonal component again).
 Finally, after all that we generate a csv file that we would be able to use for visualizations.

 ![alt text](./www/cleaned.png)

 ## Analysis

-Due to the effect of seaonality, it is hard to observe whether there is a positive upwards trend.
-As the upward trend view from an overview maybe caused by seasonality, thus we conduct a time series decomposition, which allows us to seperate the time series into season, trend and residual errors.
+Due to the effect of seasonality, it is hard to observe whether there is a positive upwards trend.
+As the upward trend view from an overview maybe caused by seasonality, thus we conduct a time series decomposition, which allows us to separate the time series into season, trend and residual errors.
 Then from the trend line, we would be able to observe whether an region has shown an upward increasing trend over the specified time period or not.

 ![alt text](./www/decompose.png)